gmvi/CodeDay-Playlist/modules/README.md

-Place modules here to make CodeDay-Playlist portable to any computer with python 2.7 (and possibly lower); for the time being, VLC media player must also be installed on the host computer for this software to function.
+Place modules here to make CodeDay-Playlist portable to any computer with python 2.7 (and possibly lower); libvlc.dll and vlc.py are only required to use the local console (console.py) in lieu of the http interface

 Modules you should have:
 ========================